Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 - **Information gathering** : scope of the network, apps, areas, device types to support...
 - **Pre-deployment site survey** : use live APs to check optimal distance and find interference sources
-- **Post-deployment sute survey** : confirm all works well and plan adjustments if needed
+- **Post-deployment site survey** : confirm all works well and plan adjustments if needed

 ### TKIP (Temporal Key Integrity Protocol)